initialvisuals/letsbuildagametogether/README.md

 #recommended to use python 3.10.7

-#dependencies
+#dependencies are in requirements.txt file

-#pip install pygame
+#you can install them with pip3 install -r requirements.txt
-#pip install pymunk
+#I use github copilot so sometimes things get a little screwy ;)